Dr Irene Manzella

 Research degrees awarded to supervised students

-Dr Valérie Baumann (2nd Supervisor) Rain-triggered lahar initiation in volcanic areas.
-Completed December 2018
+Dr Valérie Baumann (2nd Supervisor) PhD project, University of Geneva: Rain-triggered lahar initiation in volcanic areas (completed in 2018)

 Grants & contracts